Louisiana Hiking Trails was incorporated in 1975 as a non-profit

 locomotice with remodeled passenger cars.
 Visit this train as well.

-8. At what time was train number 15 (southbound) due?
+7. At what time was train number 15 (southbound) due?

-Cross the street using the walkway.
+Cross the street using the raised pedestrian walkway bridge.
+Follow the

-Cross the street using the walkway.
+Cross the street using the raised pedestrian walkway bridge.
+Follow the

 Governmental Complex.
 This area is the focal point of the Baton Rouge

-right.
-These facilities are used for all types of events: conventions,
+are used for all types of events: conventions,

-you will see the ten-story Governmental Building, which houses the
+north, to the right lies the ten-story Governmental Building, which houses the

 offices of Baton Rouge civic leaders and City-Parish officials.
-Next

 You have reached the resting point.
 If your group has brought a sack

-disposal units for your waste material.
+of your waste material.

 cornerstone of the Old State Capitol was laid in 1847, and the